TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 **TypeRocket Pro v5** is not fully backward compatible with **TypeRocket v4**.
 You will need to make a number of updates to get TypeRocket v4 to work.
 Because Typerocket v5 is such a big update, it is best to create a new TypeRocket v5 project and then migrate your existing v4 sites into TypeRocket v5.

-**IMPORTANT NOTICE**: This is not a comprehensive upgrade guide and is still being updated.
+**IMPORTANT NOTICE**: This is not a comprehensive upgrade guide and is still being updated as we look to officially release Typerocket v5.

 ## Key Changes